High Rate of Uninsured Drivers in Illinois

-- Another driver who did have physical contact with you car was at fault for the accident.
+- Another driver who did have physical contact with your car was at fault for the accident.

-- If you are hit while a pedestrian crossing the street and the accident was the fault of the vehicle driver.
+- If you are hit while a pedestrian is crossing the street and the accident was the vehicle driver's fault.

 Collecting from Your Own Insurer Under Your Uninsured Motorist Coverage

-If you have been a responsible driver and kept up your own insurance, you will be insured under your own policy.
+You will be insured under your policy if you have been a responsible driver and kept up your insurance.
 Illinois requires uninsured motorist coverage to be part of every auto insurance policy.
 The standard required amount of uninsured motorist coverage is the same as the minimum requirement for your liability coverage: $25,000 per injured person and $50,000 if more than one person is injured.

-If you do not want that much coverage, you have to sign a document that you voluntarily chose to reduce the amount of uninsured motorist coverage.
+If you do not want that much coverage, you must sign a document that you voluntarily chose to reduce the amount of uninsured motorist coverage.
 I strongly suggest that you have as much liability and uninsured (and underinsured) motorist coverage as possible.
-Your minimum coverage should be no less that $100,000.
+Your minimum coverage should be no less than $100,000.

 It is a much better strategy to increase the amount of your coverage instead of decreasing it.
 Medical bills pile up quickly.
 If you are injured so severely you cannot work, money worries may haunt you since you will be unable to keep up with your regular bills.
-Although $25,000 might sound like a lot of money, when it is being used for paying hospital and medical bills, the money is exhausted fairly quickly.
+Although $25,000 might sound like a lot of money, it is exhausted relatively quickly when it is used for paying hospital and medical bills.

-As with almost all insurance claims, Insurers can be difficult to deal with when it comes to collecting on your uninsured motorist claim.
-You must prove that the accident was the fault of the other driver in order for your coverage under your own policy to apply.
-Your own insurance company becomes your adversary when you file a claim, not your advocate.
-You need an advocate.
+As with almost all insurance claims, insurers can be challenging to deal with when collecting your uninsured motorist claim.
+You must prove that the accident was the other driver's fault for your coverage under your policy to apply.
+Your insurance company becomes your adversary when you file a claim, not your advocate.
+It would be best if you had an advocate.

-You should take advantage of a free no obligation consultation with an insurance attorney who is familiar with the legal intricacies of proving who was at fault for the accident, proving what your damages are, and dealing with insurance companies for uninsured motorist claims.
+It would be best to take advantage of a free, no-obligation consultation with an insurance attorney familiar with the legal intricacies of proving who was at fault for the accident, establishing your damages, and dealing with insurance companies for uninsured motorist claims.

-You can concentrate on recovering from your injuries while our law firm concentrates on obtaining the best possible settlement on your behalf.
-Contact us for a no obligation free consultation.
+You can concentrate on recovering from your injuries while our law firm obtains the best possible settlement on your behalf.
+Email us at [email protected] or call or text for a no-obligation free consultation (312)766-1000.